-Loren graduated valedictorian in elementary school and completed her secondary schooling with honors at the Assumption Convent.
-She obtained a degree in broadcast communications and graduated cum laude from the University of the Philippines.
+Loren graduated valedictorian in elementary school and completed her secondary schooling at the Assumption Convent.
+She obtained a degree in broadcast communication and graduated cum laude from the University of the Philippines.

 While working as a broadcast journalist, Loren pursued her post-graduate studies at the National Defense College of the Philippines where she obtained a degree in National Security Administration and graduated at the top of her class.
-Loren was a reserve officer in the Armed Forces of the Philippines with the rank of lieutenant colonel, up until her promotion to colonel in 2018.
+She is a reserve officer of the Philippine Air Force with the rank of full colonel.

 Legarda is a lifetime member of the Honor Society of Phi Kappa Phi, an international organization that promotes academic excellence and encourages its members to be of service to others.